 East Midtown uniquely combines dense corridors of office skyscrapers with some of the city’s most quaint residential enclaves.

-Let Us Help You Find the Perfect New York City Office Space in the Elegant and Exciting East Midtown District
+Find the Perfect NYC Office Space in Elegant & Exciting East Midtown

 Third Avenue is a major NYC office space corridor that emerged in a way similar to Sixth Avenue.
 The elevated railway once roared overhead.
 Third Avenue was known for bars.
 When the El came down, high-rise commercial office space moved in.